supernovus/pulsar/README.md

 A bleeding edge Rakudo Perl 6 distribution for Docker.

-Comes with the 'panda' and 'zef' packages, you can install the rest with them.
+Comes with the 'zef' package manager.

 This is not a complete image, and has no CMD or ENTRYPOINT.
 It's meant as a base image to build your own standalone Perl 6 applications using Docker.